Social Work, M.S.W.

 The program is designed both for students who have no previous social work education and for those who want to build upon their baccalaureate social work education.
 Students will be admitted full- or part-time.
 Students have the option to attend in-person or online.

 Applicants may apply for regular-standing admission or for advanced-standing admission.
-Regular-standing admission is for students who completed a baccalaureate degree with a major from other than a CSWE-accredited social work program, and for students who graduated from a CSWE-accredited social work program but do not meet the GPA requirements for advanced standing.
-Applicants may apply for advanced standing admission if they have graduated from a CSWE-accredited social work program and meet the GPA requirements as described in the admission guidelines.
+Regular-standing admission is for students who completed a baccalaureate degree with a major from other than a CSWE-accredited social work, and for students who graduated from a CSWE-accredited social work program but do not meet the requirements for advanced standing.
+Applicants may apply for advanced standing admission if they have graduated from a CSWE-accredited social work program withinn the past 8 years and meet the requirements as described in the admission guidelines.

 Admission Guidelines